 Zoho (opens in new tab) Mail is a hosted email service with a bundled online office suite, and a stack of other extras.
 Several of the newest features Zoho Mail introduced, are: Offline Mode, undo mail, recall mail, huge attachments (up to 250MB), audio/video calls, and a few others.
 Zoho Mail also has an IMAP client, so you can configure, sync, and manage your other email accounts via IMAP.

-Zoho's Professional plan gets you 100GB of storage (per user), 40MB attachments, support for Active Directory groups, and more.
+Zoho made the list of the best email hosting providers because its Professional plan gets you 100GB of storage (per user), 1GB attachments, support for Active Directory groups, and more.
 It's yours for $6 per user per month (billed annually), not bad at all for the storage space and features you're getting.
 Also, Lite plan is available with less features, but it's only $1 per user per month, billed annually.

 Scala Hosting (opens in new tab) offers a range of different business email hosting plans that offer generous storage allowances that few competitors aim to match.
 Additionally, there are also a number of useful security features for business email users.

 For a start there's a spam blocker that is advertised as being able to block 99.98% of spam emails.
 There's also protection against brute force attacks to protect you from malicious activity.
 The email server also uses SSL protocols to encrypt your emails for added security.